fseiffarth/RuleGNN/Readme.md

    - run the grid search to find the best hyperparameters for different models
    - run the best models three times with different seeds
    - evaluate the results

-All results related to the fair evaluation will be saved in the [Reproduce_ShareGNN/Results](Reproduce_ShareGNN/Results) folder.
+   - create the Feature Data for the best runs

-All results related to the state-of-the-art evaluation will be saved in the [Reproduce_ShareGNN/Results_SOTA](Reproduce_ShareGNN/ResultsSOTA) folder.
+All results will be saved in the [Reproduce/Results](Reproduce/Results) folder.

 The following evaluation files are produced:
     - ```summary.csv```: contains the results of the grid search (fair evaluation) one row per hyperparameter setting